dreamchef/dendron-wiki-netflify/vault/interior point.md

 id: 83gxmvkus2h44xinbeum10y
 title: Interior Point
 desc: ''
-updated: 1654530813108
+updated: 1656468420334
 created: 1654530813108
 ---
-#analysis #definition
+#analysis

-# interior point
-:(in a set), there exists an epsilon [[neighborhood]] centered at the point that is contained in the set
+(of a set), there exists an epsilon [[neighborhood]] centered at the point that is contained in the set